Furneaux History, Family Crest & Coats of Arms

 "Within less than forty years after the conflict at Hastings, Henry I. granted the Manor of Fen Ottery, in Devon, to Allan de Furneaux, whose soil Galfrid de Furneaux of that place served as Sheriff of Devon, in 1154, as did his son Sir Alan de Furneaux in 1199.
 From the Testa de Neville and other sources, the Manor of Fen Ottery can be traced in the possession of the same family down to John de Furneaux, temp.
 Henry V. A branch of this parent stem was established in Somersetshire, by Henry, brother of Sir Alan Furneaux, the Sheriff in 1199, and held the manors of Ashington, Kilve, &c.
 Three of its descendants, all bearing the Christian name of Matthew, occur on the list of Sheriffs of Devon: the last Sir Matthew dying in 1315, the year of his Shrievalty. "

 Another, Fenn Ottery, "was for many descents held by the Furneaux by sergeantry, and so continued unto the latter end of King Edward II.'s days."
 They had received it from Henry I. The last heir, Sir Matthew, died in 1315, the year of his shrievalty.
 The name is found in Northumberland, when Robert Fitz Roger and Ralph de Furnell were joint Sheriffs in 1200, 1201, and 1202.

 Early History of the Furneaux family

-Another 175 words (12 lines of text) covering the year 1086 is included under the topic Early Furneaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Furneaux research.
+Another 88 words (6 lines of text) covering the years 1086, 1726, 1783 and 1726 are included under the topic Early Furneaux History in all our PDF Extended History products and printed products wherever possible.